Colic is a stressful condition that can occur soon after your baby is born. In fact, colic strikes in nearly 40 percent of all babies.

 The best natural remedy for colic might be probiotics.
 They contain certain strains of bacteria that help aid digestive health.
 In adults, probiotics have gained popularity in forms other than supplements, like yogurt.

 You can’t give your young infant yogurt quite yet, but you might consider exploring supplementation.
 Probiotics are available in drop form for easy administration.
-The Journal of Family Practice reported overall reduced crying time in exclusively breast-fed colicky babies when they were given probiotics.

 Given both the probable safety and efficacy of probiotics in babies, this treatment method is certainly worth trying.
 Talk to your doctor before administering any drops.